-CMS price transparency mandates hold greater penalties than a $300/day fine
+CMS price transparency mandates hold greater penalties

 The healthcare industry has been on a path toward transparency for many years.
 Leading the charge has been the federal government by way of the Centers for Medicare and Medicaid Services (CMS).
 With greater transparency, CMS expects that healthcare stakeholders will provide to the public more meaningful information related to quality and efficiency – both of which are paramount to a positive consumer experience.
 In efforts to achieve transparency, CMS has issued federal mandates for reporting, including the controversial hospital pricing transparency rule.

 The first implementation of the price transparency rule was in calendar year 2019, and it stood without change through this current calendar year, 2020.
 It was the final rule for enhancements to the existing price transparency rule requirements that brought about the most debate.
 For implementation Jan.
 1, 2021, CMS is requiring additional information to be reported by hospitals, and their employed providers, including payer-negotiated rates.
 Other requirements are also detailed to provide cash-pay rates, billing identifiers and interrelated charges for shoppable services, and calculation of minimum and maximum negotiated rates accepted by the hospital.

 It was the requirement to publish the payer-negotiated rates that was met with pushback.
 Hospitals consider these rates proprietary and for a multitude of reasons did not seek to comply.
 On behalf of hospitals, the American Hospital Association (AHA) sued CMS, arguing that they were outside of their authority to mandate the publishing of payer-negotiated rates.
 AHA lost the lawsuit in June 2020 when a federal judge sided with CMS and supported CMS’s efforts toward transparency.
 The judge indicated in his ruling that “all of the information required to be published by the Final Rule can allow patients to make pricing comparisons between hospitals.”